 In the spirit of continuous improvement, we rate factories twice throughout the CAP process.
 The assessment is initially rated following verification and then re-rated after the factory has been given two opportunities to show improvements.
 The final rating includes only those issues that have not been fully remediated.
 We believe it is critical to provide our factories with opportunities to improve within the same year to foster transparent relationships, motivate factories to remediate identified issues, and give factories an opportunity to explain any potential misunderstandings.

-There are three kinds of ratings a factory can receive: Satisfactory, Needs Improvement, and Demands Immediate Action.
-If a factory receives a Satisfactory rating, no issues were found in their latest verified SLCP CAF assessment.
+There are three kinds of ratings a factory can receive: Compliant, Needs Improvement, and Demands Immediate Action.
+If a factory receives a Compliant rating, no issues were found in their latest verified SLCP CAF assessment.
 If a factory receives a Needs Improvement rating, one or more non-critical issues were found in their latest verified SLCP CAF assessment.
 If a factory receives a Demands Immediate Action rating, at least one critical issue was found during their latest verified SLCP CAF assessment.
-We identify a critical issue as a high-risk non-compliance to our Code and/or local and national laws and regulations, and which compromises the basic human rights of a factory employee.
+We identify a critical issue as high-risk non-compliant to our Code and/or local and national laws and regulations, and which compromises the basic human rights of a factory employee.

-If a critical issue is found and a factory receives a Demands Immediate Action rating, Brooks will immediately set up a meeting with the factory to discuss the issue, understand the root cause, and work with the factory to implement a solution that quickly remediates the issue and prevents it from occurring in the future.
+If a critical issue is found and a factory receives a Demands Immediate Action rating, Brooks will immediately set up a meeting with the factory to discuss the issue, assess the root cause, and work with the factory to implement a solution that quickly remediates the issue and prevents it from reoccurring.
 Factories who refuse or fail to remediate any critical issues risk termination of business with Brooks.

 2. Factory employee survey